meillaya/meillaya/README.md

-- CS Grad, currently interested in machine learning, GPU programming(CUDA, ROCm), databases and compilers.
+- Software Engineer, currently interested in machine learning, GPU programming(CUDA, ROCm), databases and compilers.
 - You can reach me at: nathanagbomed@gmail.com